bestprogrammingclub/rabbithole/README.md

 ### Deploying

-To deploy the app to [bestprogrammingclub.github.io/rabbithole](https://bestprogrammingclub.github.io/rabbithole/):
+Merging to the `main` branch will automatically deploy the app to [bestprogrammingclub.github.io/rabbithole](https://bestprogrammingclub.github.io/rabbithole/).
+You can monitor deploys in the [Actions tab](https://github.com/bestprogrammingclub/rabbithole/actions).

+To manually deploy the app:

 ```sh
 yarn deploy